-Recent data show that Uber alone completes over 1.4 billion trips per quarter; the only company that poses relevant competition to that is the Chinese DiDi, even though it has been facing regulatory issues.
-There are other important ones too, but they are limited regarding region, such as Lyft in North America, or demographics, like DriveHer.
+Recent data show that Uber alone completes over 1.4 billion trips per quarter.
+The only company that poses relevant competition to that is the Chinese DiDi, even though it has been facing regulatory issues.
+There are other important ones too, but they have limits regarding region, such as Lyft in North America, or demographics, like DriveHer.

 When a company becomes that important, others start making adaptations to collaborate with it.
-Shopping malls now have designated areas, repair shops charge lower fees… even governments are creating regulations to make them live in peace with bus and taxi.
-Now, this industry is about to take another big step: get dedicated automobiles.
+Shopping malls now have designated areas, repair shops charge lower fees… Even governments are creating regulations to make them live in peace with bus and taxi.
+Now, this industry is about to take another big step: get purpose-built automobiles.

 Before Arrival, what cars do ride hailing?

-In general, sedans and SUVs are reserved to the premium class of ride hailing apps because there are several stylish and sophisticated models of those body styles.
+In general, ride hailing apps reserve sedans and SUVs to their premium class because there are several stylish and sophisticated models of those body styles.
 Minivans are common among drivers who work by airports because of their large trunks.
 Finally, hatchbacks are the primary option for drivers who work at the base category.

 That “in general” part is important because those answers are highly variable according to the car models available in each region, the estimated cost to buy and keep each one, and how each driver participates in the app: some make it a full-time occupation while others simply use the family car to make an extra income in their spare time.

 There are exceptions, of course, such as the occasional high-luxury car or even a supercar.
 However, the truth is that those cars are rare even in that premium class; the vast majority of ride hailing drivers select the Toyota Prius in the US, the Renault Sandero in Brazil, the Toyota Camry in Canada, and surely similar ones in other countries.

 Why are those cars not so efficient?